-At 2,837', Mount Magazine is Arkansas' highest mountain and, with the exception of the Black Hills of South Dakota, the highest point between the Alleghenies and the Rockies.
+At 2,837', Mount Magazine is Arkansas' highest mountain and the highest point, with the exception of the Black Hills in South Dakota, between the Alleghenies and the Rockies.
 Although there were settler cabins prior to the Civil War and summer homes in the 1880s and 1890s, the mountain's primitive roads and lack of water kept it largely undeveloped through the end of the nineteenth century.
 In 1900, the Choctaw, Oklahoma & Gulf Railroad established a hotel on the summit.
-The Skyline Inn, along with several other tourist lodgings, prospered in the 1910s and 1920s, but the Great Depression halted their prosperity.
+The Skyline Inn, and several other tourist lodgings, prospered in the 1910s and 1920s, but were ultimately doomed by the Great Depression.